susestudio/studio-help/800_api/400_using_api_with_curl.md

 ## URL Encoding

-Not all the characters are allowed into an URL ([http://tools.ietf.org/html/rfc1738][rfc-characters]).
+Not all characters are allowed in an URL ([http://tools.ietf.org/html/rfc1738][rfc-characters]).
 This is a problem for example if you try to add the gcc-c++ package into your appliance as "+" is not allowed.
 So, the following will not work: